zekroTJA/shinpuru/README.md

 ![](https://i.zekro.de/firefox_2019-02-22_15-26-56.png)
 ![](https://i.zekro.de/firefox_2019-02-22_15-27-39.png)

+## Guild Backups

+You want to be prepared for each emergency?
+Just enable the auto-backup system of shinpuru with the [`backup`](https://github.com/zekroTJA/shinpuru/wiki/Commands#backup) command.
+Then, a full backup of all of the guilds roles, channels, members and guild settings will be saved every 12 hours.
+The last 10 backups are saved, so you have access to backups for the last 5 days.
+Of course, you can also automatically restore saved backups by using the `backup restore` command.

 ## Twitch Notifications

 With the Twitch Notification System, you can stay up to date which channels are currently live on Twitch!
 Just enter the command [`!wtitch <twitchUserName>`](https://github.com/zekroTJA/shinpuru/wiki/Commands#twitch) in a channel to set up the system.
 Then, every time, the channel goes live, a message will be posted to this channel, which will be automatically removed, when the channel goes offline on Twitch.